Theoretical Foundations of Conformal Prediction: Bibliographic notes

 \section{Bibliographic notes}

 { \numberline{}\textnormal{ Bibliographic notes}} Exchangeability as a statistical tool was first studied by \cite{de1929funzione}, although some sources attribute its roots to early philosophical work in logic~\citep{johnson1924logical}.
-It is well known that any mixture of exchangeable distributions is exchangeable.
-The most well-known result of de Finetti is the converse of this fact---namely, that any infinite exchangeable distribution can be represented as a mixture of i.i.d.\ distributions.
+It is a standard fact that any mixture of exchangeable distributions is exchangeable.
+The most well-known result of de Finetti is the converse of this fact---namely, that any \emph{infinite} exchangeable distribution can be represented as a mixture of i.i.d.\ distributions.
 This was first proved by de Finetti for the binary setting $\cZ=\{0,1\}$.
 Many authors have extended this result to broader settings (e.g., any standard Borel space $\cZ$), most notably by \cite{hewitt1955symmetric}, but with many recent advances in the literature as well.
 While the theorem does not hold in the finite setting, approximate versions of the result can be established, namely, \cite{diaconis1980finite}'s well-known result showing that, if $Z_1,\dots,Z_n$ can be embedded into a longer exchangeable sequence $Z_1,\dots,Z_m$ for $m\gg n$, then its distribution can be approximated as a mixture of i.i.d.\ distributions.
 See also \citet{aldous1985exchangeability,kingman1978uses} for additional classical background on exchangeability.
+Conditional properties of exchangeable distributions (as in Proposition~\ref{prop:empirical-distrib-exch} and Lemma~\ref{lem:conditional_exchangeability}) are standard in the literature; see, e.g., \citet[Appendix A.5]{vovk2005algorithmic} for background.
+A classical example of an exchangeable (but not i.i.d.) distribution is P{\'o}lya's urn model \citep{polya1930quelques}---see the Chapter~\ref{chapter:exchangeability} exercises.

+Permutation tests have been core objects of study in statistics since at least the time of Fisher's randomized experiments, including the famous `Lady Tasting Tea'~\citep{fisher1956mathematics}.
+The permutation test as we know it today, as a valid significance test for arbitrary distributions (i.e., the result of Theorem~\ref{thm:perm-test}), was formalized by \cite{pitman1937significance}; see \cite{lehmann1986testing} for a comprehensive classical reference on permutation tests.
+A common application of the permutation test (in addition to the examples studied in this chapter) is the problem of marginal independence testing, which was formalized by \cite{pitman1937significanceII}: to test whether random variables $X,Y$ are independent given i.i.d.\ draws $(X_1,Y_1),\dots,(X_n,Y_n)$, we compare against permuted datasets, i.e., $(X_1,Y_{\sigma(1)}),\dots,(X_n,Y_{\sigma(n)})$ for $\sigma\in\cS_n$.
+We will return to the problem of independence testing in Chapter~\ref{chapter:conditional-independence-testing}.